PREPARING A YACHT FOR TRANSPORT AND SHIPPING

 The more time you give a company, the better – but of course, the experts can figure out just about any problem you give them, so that clients can save on money, time and peace of mind.

-Of course, where the yacht needs to go is just as important as when, and can can greatly affect timings and routes.
+Of course, destination is just as significant as time frame, and can can greatly affect timings and routes.
 Obscure pick up and drop off points are often required, meaning the entire operation begins to get very complex, but many yacht transportation companies can adjust their routes to accommodate client needs.

-The two factors of time and destination are inexplicably interlinked, as timetables have to be absolutely flawless in order to keep costs down and ensure the entire operation runs smoothly.
+The two factors of when and where are inexplicably interlinked, as timetables have to be absolutely flawless in order to keep costs down and ensure the entire operation runs smoothly.

 With so many links in the chain, a complex array of timings and destinations, and a huge network of ships, carriers, and trucks to synchronise, one little fault could mean an absolute disaster, logistically and financially; “If any one of the links failed, we would have to completely re-arrange the timetable and work to align everything all over again.”